Search for dark-photon dark matter in the SuperMAG geomagnetic field dataset: Analysis details

-{ }Fourier transform. \footnote{ Therefore typically $\tilde{\mathbf 1}_k(0)=T$.
+\end{widetext} Here, $H_k^{(m)}$ represents the subseries of $H^{(m)}$ consisting of the same sampling times as the subseries $X_k^{(m)}$ of $X^{(m)}$, and $\tilde H_k^{(m)}$ is its Fourier transform.
+The series $\mathbf 1_k$ is a series of 1's at these same sampling times, and $\tilde{\mathbf 1}_k$ its Fourier transform. \footnote{ Therefore typically $\tilde{\mathbf 1}_k(0)=T$.
 However, we do adjust this to account for the situation in which no stations report valid measurements for some subset of times within the $k$-th coherence time, or the analysis duration for any one $k$ happens to be shorter than $T$ (e.g., for the last interval). }

 Note that we have made the approximation in moving from \eqref{XexpzExact} to \eqref{XexpzApprox} that $\tilde H_k^{(m)}$ decays rapidly with increasing frequency, so that we may discard high frequency contributions (i.e., those at $f=2f_{A'}$, and $f=2f_{A'} \pm \hat{f}_d$).
 We verified that, with our choices of weightings, this is a valid approximation: for instance, $\tilde H_k^{(m)}(2f_{A'}\pm\hat f_d)/\tilde H_k^{(m)}(\pm\hat f_d)$ is typically of order a few percent, and $\tilde H_k^{(m)}(2f_{A'})/\tilde H_k^{(m)}(0)$ is typically $\sim 10^{-5}$.
 This approximation has the computational advantage that we need only know the Fourier transforms of the $H^{(m)}_k(t_j)$ at three frequencies, and so we can avoid performing an FFT.